-All overtime hours worked must be approved by the employee's immediate supervisor.
-Immediate supervisors will make every attempt to release employees as soon as practical.
+All overtime hours worked must be approved by a Supervisor or Manager.
+Supervisors and Managers will make every attempt to release employees as soon as practical.
 Overtime shall be distributed equally as practical among the employees within the divisions of the District, except where emergencies or other existing conditions make equalization impractical or inefficient for the division.